25 TV-Themed Zoom Backgrounds That Will Put You on the Set of Your Favorite Show | TV Guide

 If you're one of many, many people working from home right now, the chances are high that you've recently gotten very familiar with Zoom.
-You may or may not also know that in the last few weeks, customized Zoom backgrounds have become something of a style symbol.
+You may or may not also know that in the last few weeks, customized Zoom backgrounds have become something of a style symbol for those of us who use teleconferencing to communicate with colleagues.

 Sure, there are the premade backgrounds that come along with the Zoom app if you, for some reason, want to have a field of grass floating behind you for the duration of your next meeting, but this is also the perfect time to go a little wild and put yourself inside your favorite TV show.
 Doesn't the thought of your coworkers seeing The Simpsons' couch behind you, instead of your actual couch, sound kind of nice in these uncertain times?